CMU-Perceptual-Computing-Lab/openpose/doc/faq.md

 **Q: Video and/or webcam are not working** - Using a folder with images does work, but the video and/or the webcam do not.
 Note: often on Windows.

 **A**: OpenCV has some issues with some camera drivers and video codecs (specially on Windows).
 Follow the same steps as the `Webcam is slow` question to test the webcam is working.
 After re-compiling OpenCV, you can also try this [OpenCV example for video](http://docs.opencv.org/3.0-beta/modules/videoio/doc/reading_and_writing_video.html).

+### Cannot Find OpenPose.dll Error (Windows)
+**Q: System cannot find the file specified (Openpose.dll) error when trying to release** - Using a folder with images does work, but the video and/or the webcam do not.
+Note: often on Windows.

+**A**: Visual Studio (VS) and the [doc/installation.md](./installation.md) section is only intended if you plan to modify the OpenPose code or integrate it with another library or project.
+If you just want to use the OpenPose demo, simply follow [doc/installation.md#windows-portable-demo](./installation.md#windows-portable-demo) and download the OpenPose binaries in the [Releases](https://github.com/CMU-Perceptual-Computing-Lab/openpose/releases) section.

+If you need to compile it with Visual Studio (VS), then keep reading.
+In this error, VS is simply saying that there were errors while compiling the OpenPose library.
+Try compiling only the OpenPose library (not the demo), by right clicking on it, then `Set as StartUp Project`, and finally right click + `Build`.
+Then, at the bottom left part of VS, press `Error list` and then you should see which errors VS encountered while compiling.
+In that way, VS gives you the exact error so you can know it and share the exact issue.

+If it didn't have any error, then setting OpenPoseDemo as main project again and F5 (or green play button) should work.

+Note: OpenPose library is not an executable, but a library.
+So instead clicking F5 or the green button instead of `Build` will give you an error similar to `openpose.dll is not a valid Win32 application`.